fiinix/alpha/README.md

-#alpha
+#Life Seasoning

-Lists of films to watch, songs to listen to, foods to try, etc.
+A personal list of films to watch, songs to listen to, foods to try, etc.

-Not an exhaustive project but more a guideline for never knowing what **not** to do when it comes to consumerism.
+I like experiencing new and different things.
+I like understanding what forms people's view of the world they inhabit.

+And instead of always forgetting what tips people give me, such as; "Oh man, you need to watch the Inbetweeners" I figured, might as well make it into lists with versioning.